Aswath2481/Aswath2481/README.md

 - 📍  I collect various dev baords and uC but mainly works on stm32, a ARM-M cortex based 32 bit micro-controller.
 - 🌊 Apart from C++, I have experience in working with python 🐍 and C.
-- 🌱 Currently learning rust 🦀.
+- 🌱 Currently learning Zephyr 🪁 and how to build a [cpu 💻](https://github.com/Aswath2481/nandgame-solutions.git).
 - ✍ I publish my technical articles in [substack](https://aswath2481.substack.com/) and personal views in [inksigma](https://aswath.inksigma.com/).

 ## 🤝 Connect with me: